puppetlabs/vanagon/README.md

 `build --preserve puppet-agent el-6-i386` will build the puppet-agent project on the el-6-i386 platform and leave the host intact afterward.

+`build --engine=docker puppet-agent el-6-i386` will build the puppet-agent project on the el-6-i386 platform using the docker engine (the platform must have a docker\_image defined in its config).

 License
 ---
 See [LICENSE](LICENSE) file.